 In a food processor, finely chop the onion, celery and garlic.

-Melt the coconut oil in a deep large pan.
+Over medium heat, melt the coconut oil in a deep large pan.
 Spoon the chopped vegetables into the pan and cook until very fragrant without browning.
+About 10 minutes.

-Add the thyme and the curry powder (use more or less depending on your tastes) and stir around for another minute or so.
+Add the thyme and the curry powder (use more or less depending on your tastes) and stir around for another minute or so, coating the vegetables evenly.
+Mmmmm, smells SO good!

-Add the tomatoes and their juices along with the water and simmer for about 15 minutes.
+Add the tomatoes and their juices along with the water and simmer, uncovered, on medium-low heat for about 15 minutes.

-Add the cubed lamb and simmer until the lamb is heated through, about another 15 minutes.
+Add the cubed lamb and simmer, uncovered, on low heat until the lamb is heated through, about another 15 minutes.

-If the sauce is too thin, just cook it down a little longer, maybe another 15 minutes.
+If the sauce is too thin, just cook it down a little longer, increasing the heat to medium for maybe another 15 minutes.